jnozzi/cocoadev.com/markdown/AddingSelfSignedCertificatesToACocoaApplication.md

 I've been pulling information off the webserver primarily by:

-a) Using     +[NSURL URLWithString:] to create General/URLs with the string, @"http://myserver.com/"
+a) Using     +[NSURL URLWithString:] to create URLs with the string, @"http://myserver.com/"

 b) Retrieving the information through the method     +[NSString stringWithContentsOfURL:encoding:error:] ...